atharvpede/Voxen/README.md

-# Voxen.ai - Real-time Voice Assistant 🎙️
+# Voxen - Real-time Voice Assistant 🎙️

 ## Description

-Voxen.ai is a real-time voice assistant built with Python that makes interacting with technology easier and more intuitive.
+Voxen is a real-time voice assistant built with Python that makes interacting with technology easier and more intuitive.
 It uses Sarvam AI’s speech-to-text and text-to-speech features alongside OpenAI’s powerful language understanding to let you talk naturally with an AI assistant.

-With Voxen.ai, you can simply speak your requests and get quick, accurate responses without needing to type or click.
+With Voxen, you can simply speak your requests and get quick, accurate responses without needing to type or click.
 It’s designed to help you get things done more efficiently while providing a smooth, hands-free experience that feels natural and responsive.

+**Watch the short demo video here**: [YouTube Demo](https://youtube.com/shorts/DdS4UqM0gTk?si=e1tervcFaNuPY7wE)

 ## Key Features